The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: The anisotropic case

 \section{The anisotropic case}

-Now suppose that $\un{G}$, being almost simple over $\Sp \CS$, does admit a twisted form such that the generic fiber of its universal covering is anisotropic at $S$.
-As previously mentioned, such group must be of absolute type $\text{A}$.
-Over a local field $k$, an outer form of a group of type ${^1}\text{A}$ which is anisotropic, must be the special unitary group arising by some hermitian form $h$ in $r$ variables over a quadratic extension of $k$ or over a quaternion $k$-algebra (\cite[\S 4.4]{Tits'79}).
+Now suppose that $\un{G}$ does admit a twisted form such that the generic fiber of its universal covering is anisotropic at $S$.
+As previously mentioned, such group must be of absolute type $\text{A}$ and $S \neq \emptyset$.
+Over a local field $k$, an outer form of a group of type ${^1}\text{A}$ which is anisotropic, must be the special unitary group arising by some hermitian form $h$ in $r$ variables over a quadratic extension of $k$ or over a quaternion $k$-algebra (\cite[\S 4.4]{Tits79}).

 \mk

 A \emph{unitary} $\CS$-group is $\un{\textbf{U}}(B,\s) := \textbf{Iso}(B,\s)$ where $B$ is a non-split quaternion Azumaya defined over an \'etale quadratic extension $R$ of $\CS$ and $\s$ is a unitary involution on $B$, i.e., whose restriction to the center $R$ is not the identity.
 The \emph{special unitary group} is the kernel of the reduced norm: